 Scholarship benefits: Full 3 day conference registration which includes conference bag, access to all sessions, daily lunches and an invite to the Opening Reception & Gala Dinner.

 The top 4/5 applicants will be invited to join the young professionals/students panel as panelists

-Please note: the scholarship does not include access to the Yuri’s Night Party or the Facility Tour organized during the IAA African Symposium on SmallSats.
+Please note: the scholarship does not include access the Facility Tour organized during the IAA African Symposium on SmallSats.

 The award will be selected by the SGAC and IAA to award a student/young professional from Africa to attend the IAA African Symposium on Small Satellites.

 Participants are asked to submit to the SGAC:

 - A Motivation Letter (1 page) indicating your motivation to attend the event

 - An Essay (1 page) indicating what the focus of your talk would be should you be selected for the young professional/student panel